Suspect In Fatal Delray Car Accident Found Posting Videos Of Dangerous Driving To Instagram

 Speak with a Florida Wrongful Death Attorney Today

 The best thing you can do following a serious accident is to contact and work with a qualified Boca Raton personal injury lawyer who can review your situation and provide you with legal advice on how to proceed.
-If you, or someone in your family, has been seriously injured by a negligent driver, contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+If you, or someone in your family, has been seriously injured by a negligent driver, Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.